 Selecting a Dog Trainer

 The dog training industry remains unregulated, which means that anyone can consider themselves to be a “dog trainer” and run a dog training business.
 There is no officially-sanctioned dog training license or certification, however there are a handful of certifying organizations that conduct tests, require certain qualifications, and are generally respected in the training community.
-Check out KPA certified trainers, Fear Free certified professionals, IAABC behavior consultants, CCPDT certified trainers
+These include KPA certified trainers, Fear Free certified professionals, IAABC behavior consultants, CCPDT certified trainers

 Always consider the methods that a trainer users, and not just whether they produce results.
-There are different ways to achieve the same results and it is important to consider the process and ensure a positive experience for your dog.
+There are many different ways to achieve the same results and it is important to consider the process and ensure a positive experience for your dog.

 Check out the humane dog training statement from the American Veterinary Society of Animal Behavior (AVSAB).

-Trainer Recommendations
+Recommendations

 - Bravo Pup